-If you plan to have an evergreen intro/outro you'll need to write and record it so it is ready for your first episode.
+If you're going to have an evergreen intro/outro you'll need to write and record it so that you can have it ready for your first episode.

 The intro should be 15 seconds to 60 seconds long.
 It's the first impression for your listeners.
 Make sure it's engaging and lets them know who you are and what to expect.